Updated: Jan 26

 Maintenance overhead.
 TDD contains hundreds and even thousands of test cases.
 As a result, they become part of the maintenance overhead.

 TDD demands a specific mindset where developers take ownership of quality.
-This is something that should be embraced by the whole team.
+This is something that the whole team should embrace.

-As with any other automated tests, unit testing can be taken to an extreme level.
-It is so important to find the correct balance between the number of written tests and the actual coverage they provide.
+Unit testing can be taken to an extreme level as with any other automated test.
+It is essential to find the correct balance between written tests and their actual coverage.

 How to determine the quality of your TDD process?

-Bugs that should have been caught if the team was spending more time and effort on creating of the TDD tests.
+Bugs that should have been caught if the team had spent more time and effort creating the TDD tests.

-Bugs that are a result of requirements that were missed or misunderstood.
+Bugs are a result of requirements that were missed or misunderstood.

 If your TDD process is good enough, the number of bugs found matching the criteria above should be reduced each sprint as the team increase their test coverage and start mastering TDD.